Seven Things To Know Before Moving To Los Angeles

 3.)
 Los Angeles is one of the most spread out cities you will come across.
 Miles stretch in between Culver City, Beverly Hills, North Hollywood, Downtown L.A., and South Central, and it could take you hours, with no cause from traffic, to reach your destination.

 4.)
 It’s a diverse city.
 From Chinatown to Little Armenia, there isn’t an ethnicity that can’t be found, or isn’t celebrated for that matter.
 Los Angels holds public events regularly to celebrate culture.
 Communities like LatinoLA offer platforms in which to share experiences related to ethnicity.

 4.)
 Crosswalks can save your life.
 Los Angeles is notorious for bad drivers so it’s best to avoid people.

 5.)
 Things are expensive in Los Angeles.
 It’s a city with a higher cost of living, so be prepared.
 You may want to save up some money before the move to have a little cushion in your budget.
-There’s a lot of thing to do in Los Angeles but most of them involve spending money.
+There’s a lot of things to do in Los Angeles but most of them involve spending money.
 Save to avoid missing out.

 6.)
 Los Angeles has a lot of construction.
-This is awesome because the city is going though a complete revitalization and the sense of community is booming.
+This is awesome because the city is going through a complete revitalization and the sense of community is booming.
 The elevated property value, assortment of convenient and nearby entertainment, and promising business are quite worth a few mornings being woken up by a jackhammer.

 7.)
 Los Angeles is the city that will never turn you away.
 Los Angeles is not only a community that celebrates diversity in culture, but in lifestyle, appearance, sexual orientation, and religious background.
-It’s a city that urges you to not only be yourself, but express yourself, which as a result is a beautiful quality about it.
+It’s a city that urges you to not only be yourself but express yourself, which as a result is a beautiful quality about it.